Kent1mrqs/WiFEncryptionSimulation/README.md

 ### Data Transfer
 1. **Sending Data**:
-   - The client sends encrypted data to the server using RC4 encryption (as used in WEP).
+   - The client sends encrypted data to the server using encryption.
 2. **Receiving Data**:
    - The server decrypts the data and logs the received content.

-Refer to [Cryptography/WEP/RC4.md](Cryptography/WEP/RC4.md) for RC4 encryption details.
+Refer to [Cryptography/WEP/RC4.md](Cryptography/WEP/RC4.md) for encryption details.

 ## Getting Started
 Follow these steps to set up and run the simulation: